 - It is easy to forget the espresso maker on the stove or briefly leave it unattended.
 This can not only ruin the coffee, but also the moka pot.

 - The aluminum versions are controversial.

-Italian caffettieras were originally made of aluminum.
-This material was favored for both its low cost and low weight.
+Italian caffetieres were originally made of aluminum, which people favored for its low cost and light weight.

-The Parts of a Moka PotAn stove-top espresso coffee pot is made up of several individual components
+The Parts of a Moka PotAn stove-top espresso coffee pot is made of several individual components:

 - Filter funnel

 - Gasket Ring

 When you use a moka pot correctly, the rubber gasket is the only part that you may need to replace.
 You can extend the life of the gasket ring if you never put it in a dishwasher and don’t leave it lying in direct sunlight.